-Sponsorship Rights: the bundle of rights associated with the Event granted to the Sponsor as set out in the Order Form and marked as ‘Deliverables’ or otherwise identified therein.
+Sponsorship Rights: the bundle of rights and deliverables associated with the Webinar granted to the Sponsor as set out in the Order Form or as otherwise specified in writing by the parties.

 Start Date: the date specified as such in the Order Form

 Term: the period as set out in clause 3.